 2.7 Although a reporting entity may need to consider the reversal pattern of temporary differences in evaluating the need for a statutory valuation allowance adjustment, scheduling the reversal pattern of such differences is not required in every instance.
 Under SSAP No. 101 and consistent with FAS 109, a general understanding of reversal patterns is, in many cases, relevant in assessing the need for a valuation allowance.
 Judgment is crucial in making this assessment.
 The amount of scheduling, if any, that will be required will depend on the facts and circumstances of each situation.
 For example, a reporting entity which relies upon future taxable income exclusive of reversing temporary differences and carryforwards for realization of DTAs is not required to schedule the reversal pattern of its existing temporary differences.
 This is consistent with guidance provided by the Financial Accounting Standards Board (FASB) in its answer to question 2 of A Guide to Implementation of Statement 109 on Accounting for Income Taxes: Question and Answers (Special Report on Statement 109) which states that scheduling of existing temporary differences is unnecessary for purposes of determining the need for a valuation allowance “where it can be easily demonstrated that future taxable income will more likely than not be adequate to realize future tax benefits of existing deferred tax assets.”
 In contrast, a reporting entity which relies upon the future reversal of existing taxable temporary differences to realize the tax benefits of its deductible temporary differences and carryforwards may be required to consider the reversal patterns of its taxable temporary differences.
 The degree of scheduling required, however, depends on the facts and circumstances of each situation and the relative magnitude of the taxable and deductible temporary differences.
-In certain situations,, the ability to reasonably conclude that reversing taxable temporary differences will more likely than not create sufficient taxable income to realize reversing deductible temporary differences can be done without detailed scheduling.
+In certain situations, the ability to reasonably conclude that reversing taxable temporary differences will more likely than not create sufficient taxable income to realize reversing deductible temporary differences can be done without detailed scheduling.

 4.1 - Exposed - The Interested Parties comment letter did not recommend changes to paragraph 4.1.
 However, after discussion, NAIC staff and IP representatives recommend revisions. to add paragraph 11 language noting admitted adjusted gross DTAs cannot be greater than the total adjusted gross DTAs and a paragraph 11 excerpt regarding the net DTA/ DTL the annual statement presentation.